rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 ```
 ![deploy-step](../images/exercise2/deploy-step.png)

 5. When a deployment has completed; OpenShift can verify it's success.
-Add another step called by clicking the `Add build Step` on the Build tab then `Verify OpenShift Deployment` including the following:
+Add another step by clicking the `Add build Step` on the Build tab then `Verify OpenShift Deployment` including the following:
     * Set the Project to your `<YOUR_NAME>-dev`
     * Set the DeploymentConfig to your app's name `todolist-fe`
     * Set the replica count to `1`